 Rivers may seem gentle and lazy, but they’re actually quite unpredictable.
 Water levels tend to be highest in spring, which is (mostly) a positive, as it’s less likely to impact your itinerary.
 On the other hand, low water levels have been an ongoing issue over the past few years (especially during the peak heat and drought of summer), specifically on the Rhine, Elbe, and Danube rivers.
 As a result, cruise itineraries are often deterred as soon as a river becomes too shallow to navigate.
 Fortunately, this is all less likely to happen in the spring.
 While high water may cause the captain and crew some aggravation, your vessel should be able to dock in most scheduled ports.
 The only caveat: high water levels mean that the ship ramps may be steep when you dock.

-3. It's one of the best times to visit for garden-lovers and floral fanatics.
+2. It's one of the best times to visit for garden lovers and floral fanatics.

 It's no secret that Europe is home to many legendary gardens.
 “Tulip time” itineraries through Belgium and The Netherlands are an early spring river cruising staple in Europe — and with good reason.
 From the Floralia Brussels at Groot-Bijgaarten Castle (early April to early May), to the magnificent tulips at Keukenhof Gardens right outside of Amsterdam (mid-March to mid-May), you’ll be wowed by mosaics of vibrant color that transform the grounds.
 Additionally, April is a wonderful time for a Seine river cruise.
 These itineraries almost always call on Vernon, which is where you’ll find the legendary gardens of Giverny (where Claude Monet's estate is located).
 Here, expect to find delicate irises, sculptural lilies, and other breathtakingly beautiful blooms.

 Looking to visit Europe in early spring?
 Good news: you'll likely score a good deal on airfare.
 Expect to find discounted flights to major European cities, including Amsterdam, Paris, and Frankfurt.
 However, before you book, be sure to use an airfare comparison tool (we love Google’s Matrix Airfare Search) to help you find the best deals.
-You can also search for flights using ShermansTravel's TravelSearch.
+Be sure to also check ShermansTravel's flight deals!

 By mid-May, Europe’s rivers will begin to jam up with ships — and with them come large crowds.
 If you visit in early spring, though, you’ll notice shorter lines, fewer crowds, and less congestion.
-Note: The one exception is Easter week (April 15-21, 2019 and April 6-12, 2020), when tourists and locals alike converge in droves.
+Note: The one exception is Easter week when tourists and locals alike converge in droves.